ibm-cloud-docs/vmware-service/vmaas/vcda-migrating.md

 2. Log in to VMware vCenter Server and navigate to the cluster name.
 3. Right-click the cluster name and click **Deploy OVF Template...**.
-4. From the **Deploy OVF Template** window, complete the following configurations.
+4. In the **Deploy OVF Template** window, complete the following configurations.
 After you complete the configuration for each tab, click **NEXT** to move to the next tab.
    1. Complete the following configuration for the **Select an OVF template** tab.
       * Select **Local file**.
       * Select the ``.ovf`` file and click **UPLOAD FILES**.